-An Excel version of this table is in Appendix A
+\An Excel version of this table is in Appendix A

-Graph showing Scope 1 emissions between 2008/09 and 2020/21 - This graph shows that there has been an overall reduction in emissions since 2008/09 and emissions have reduced by 43%.
+Graph showing Scope 1 emissions between 2008/09 and 2022/23 - This graph shows that there has been an overall reduction in emissions since 2008/09 and emissions have reduced by 20%.
 There was a significant decrease in Scope 1 emissions in 2020/21 due to covid restrictions causing a decreased usage of the Combined Heat and Power (CHP) plant at the Spectrum Leisure Centre as well as reduced use of other council owned buildings.
+The emissions have gone up post-Covid.